Vincent Luis

-Vincent Luis (born 27 June 1989 in Vesoul, France) is a French professional triathlete.
-Besides his many WTS wins and participations to the 2012 Summer Olympics and 2016 Summer Olympics, he won the ITU World Championship in 2019 and 2020, and the Mixed Relay Team World Championship with the French national team in 2015, 2018 and 2019.
+Vincent Luis (born 27 June 1989) is a French professional triathlete.
+Besides his many WTS wins and his participation in the 2012 Summer Olympics and 2016 Summer Olympics, he won the ITU World Championship in 2019 and 2020, and the Mixed Relay Team World Championship with the French national team in 2015, 2018 and 2019.
 He won the Junior World Championship and Junior European Championship in 2008, as well as multiple French national titles over the years.